How to Transform a Thrifted Side Table with Paint (Painted Side Table Makeover Tutorial)

 Details added to our painted side table makeover

 Once we stenciled the bee on, we wanted to continue with the silver in areas of this table to make it all balanced.
-We painted the sides of the drawers, to add a pop when the drawer was opened.
-For the inside of the draw I created a bee stencil with a lattice to mimic a draw liner.
-Then painted the set in groove on the drawer face and trimmed the edge of the table.
-For the pull knobs we also painted this silver then came in with the grey owl color and dabbed on dots to give it a more playful finish.
+We painted the sides of the drawers to add a pop when the drawer was opened.
+For the inside of the draw I created a bee stencil with a lattice to mimic a drawer liner.
+Then painted the set in the groove on the drawer face and trimmed the edge of the table.
+For the pull knobs, we also painted them silver, then came in with the grey owl color and dabbed on dots to give it a more playful finish.
 Just enough silver to not overpower the overall small painted side table makeover.

 Final steps to our painted side table

-Once all the paint has dried, (I usually wait 24 hours) with a sponge brush I apply a coat of Minwax clear coat in clear matte.
-I let that dry for a few hours then apply a second coat.
+Once all the paint has dried (I usually wait 24 hours), with a sponge brush, I apply a coat of Minwax clear coat in clear matte.
+I let that dry for a few hours, then apply a second coat.
 This will ensure that you haven’t missed any areas.
-The polyacrylic will help to protect your painted furniture from nicks and dirt, You can easily wipe down any are that may get dirty without worrying about ruining the paint underneath.
+The polyacrylic will help to protect your painted furniture from nicks and dirt.
+You can easily wipe down any area that may get dirty without worrying about ruining the paint underneath.
 The last step is to always add felt tabs under each leg to prevent scratching your floors.

-Check out our video for painted end table before and after
+Check out our video for the painted end table before and after

 Additional uses for this side table

-After finishing this project we realized that there were so many uses for this table.
-Not only is it perfect for a side table, but can be used as a small vanity, desk or a focal point in an entryway or a fun piece in a bathroom.
-The silhouette makes for a classic timeless statement piece.
+After finishing this project, we realized that there were so many uses for this table.
+Not only is it perfect for a side table, but it can be used as a small vanity, desk, or a focal point in an entryway or a fun piece in a bathroom.
+The silhouette makes for a classic, timeless statement piece.
 Like a good piece of jewelry, like Jewelry for your home!
-Finding small pieces like this makes it easy to change it up and use in multiple areas.
+Finding small pieces like this makes it easy to change it up and use it in multiple areas.
 This can be done depending on your mood.

 Materials used for this project